 What to Expect

 TAVR is performed under general anesthesia through an incision in the groin.
 The doctor puts a catheter (tube) into a blood vessel and moves it through the blood vessel and into the heart.
 The artificial valve fits inside the catheter.
 The doctor then moves the new valve into the damaged aortic valve.
 The artificial valve expands and takes the place of the damaged valve.
-Specially Equipped Operating Room Lancaster General Hospital is equipped with a state-of-the-art Hybrid Operating Room (OR), where cardiologists, vascular surgeons and cardiac surgeons work side-by-side to perform procedures that require both surgical and interventional cardiology expertise.
+Specially Equipped Operating Room in Lancaster General Hospital is equipped with a state-of-the-art Hybrid Operating Room (OR), where cardiologists, vascular surgeons and cardiac surgeons work side-by-side to perform procedures that require both surgical and interventional cardiology expertise.
 TAVR is performed in the Hybrid OR, which provides the equipment, environment and space needed for this highly specialized procedure, which can involve six to eight physicians working together at one time.